suchetamahato/Microsoft-Excel-Project/README.md

 🔸 **Data Cleaning**

-Identified and corrected errors in the dataset, ensuring data accuracy and reliability.
+I identified and corrected errors in the dataset, ensuring data accuracy and reliability.
 I addressed issues such as missing values, duplicates, and inconsistencies.

 🔸 **Data Processing**

-Added customized columns to the dataset, containing calculated or derived information relevant to the project's goals.
+I added customized columns to the dataset, containing calculated or derived information relevant to the project's goals.

 🔸 **Data Analysis**

-Used tools like Pivot tables and Excel functions to perform data analysis.
+I used tools like Pivot tables and Excel functions to perform data analysis.

 🔸 **Data Visualization**

-Created data visualizations, including charts, graphs, and tables, to present the analysis findings visually.
+I created data visualizations, including charts, graphs, and tables, to present the analysis findings visually.
 These visualizations helped make the insights more accessible and understandable.

 # Insights